alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 with respect
 to their FooBook messaging services.
 (Management and Visibility)

+# Observations

+Integrity of Participation,
+which restricts access
+of a message's PCASM
+to its fixed set of participants, will obviously not apply to PCASM content that is copied as a "fresh string of bits" and then is resubmitted by a participant as a new message sent to a new, "current" set of participants.

+Less obviously
+an E2ESM
+**MAY** enable
+message "forwarding",
+or "replying",
+or "quoting",
+where a participant
+may freshly send
+object references and keys
+that permit "current" participants to access PCASM from which they were previously excluded.
+Per the definition
+of "backdoor"
+this is considered to be
+application functionality
+equivalent to a "fresh string of bits" and is outside the scope of this document.

 # See Also

 A different approach to defining (specifically) end-to-end encryption